m3talsmith/jobberthehut/doc/PLAN.md

 These are the features we will support:

+- Client certificate
 - Start a job
-- Get a list of jobs
-- Get the log of a job
+- Stream the status of a job
 - Stop a job

 ### Non-features